Check your cancellation options

 - Holiday homes on quieter spots and with a private entrance can be rented, often for longer stays of at least one week.
 Find options here.

 - B&b’s and Airbnb’s can be considered too.
 Please read our precautions here.

 Choose regions and base towns

-- if you want to book tours, it’s good to know that some tour operators now offer more favorable cancellation conditions, allow you to pay later or cancel on short notice.
+- If you want to book tours, it’s good to know that some tour operators offer favorable cancellation conditions.
+For example, they allow you to pay later or cancel on short notice.
 Check conditions for the trip and the tour operator you're interested in.

-If you dine out, try to find quieter locations and quieter times.
 You may also shop for your own food.
 Swiss supermarkets have a wide selection of products, suitable for nearly any taste or diet.
-When shopping, pay attention to social distancing rules.

 Are you traveling on a budget?
 Find our tips to save money here.